e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 8.1 Loop ownership: the framework owns the simulation loop

-The simulation loop — the [§5.3][s5-3] [boundary](#g-boundary) sequence, [tick](#g-tick) dispatch, event handling,
+Six activities make up the simulation loop: the [§5.3][s5-3] [boundary](#g-boundary) sequence, [tick](#g-tick) dispatch, event handling, logging, input staging, and [pacing](#g-pacing) (waits inserted between completed frames, never altering the boundary sequence).

+**Rule.** All six are **framework code, unconditionally**.
+The loop is written here, not assembled out of callbacks registered with a third-party solver.

-logging, input staging, [pacing](#g-pacing) — is **framework code, unconditionally**.
-The step- boundary [contract](#g-contract) is this design's central invariant; expressing it as an ordered `CallbackSet` inside a third-party solver would put the framework's semantics back into convention territory, enforced by callback-registration order in a foreign event loop.
-That is the same "rigor by convention" failure mode the redesign exists to eliminate.
+**Why.** The step-boundary [contract](#g-contract) is this design's central invariant, and only a loop the framework owns can enforce it by construction rather than by convention.
+Choreographing the same sequence as an ordered `CallbackSet` inside a foreign event loop is rejected on exactly that ground (row 17).

 `OrdinaryDiffEq` is therefore **dropped as a dependency** of the new core (row 17).

 ### 8.2 The stepper seam

-The one delegated operation is *advance the continuous state from `t` by `h`*, behind a narrow internal interface (the **[stepper seam](#g-seam)**).
-Its [contract](#g-contract):
+Loop ownership stops at one operation: *advance the continuous state from `t` by `h`*.
+That operation is delegated across a narrow internal interface, the **[stepper seam](#g-seam)**, so that the integration method can be replaced without the loop changing.

+#### What the seam requires of a backend

+The seam [contract](#g-contract) has three clauses.

-- **advance by arbitrary `h`** — required anyway to land on [tick](#g-tick) [boundaries](#g-boundary) and to resume from a [localized](#g-localized) event time;
+- **Advance by arbitrary `h`.** This is required anyway: the loop lands on [tick](#g-tick) [boundaries](#g-boundary), and it resumes from a [localized](#g-localized) event time (the crossing instant bracketed by root-finding over probe sweeps).
-- **dense output on demand over the last completed step** — required only by event localization ([§8.4][s8-4]), constructed lazily;
+- **Dense output on demand over the last completed step.** Only event localization needs it ([§8.4][s8-4]), so it is constructed lazily.
-- **one-step methods only** — event handlers reset state discontinuously, and a one-step method restarts from a new state for free; multistep methods are excluded (row 17).
+- **One-step methods only.** Event handlers reset state discontinuously, and a one-step method restarts from a new state for free.
+Multistep methods are excluded (row 17).

+#### Models with no continuous state

-**The seam is never entered empty.** A model with no continuous state at all is legal — nothing in [§11.2][s11-2] requires an `x` block of anyone — and the framework short-circuits rather than pushing the corner down the seam: with an empty `x`, integrate degenerates to advancing `t` to the next boundary, and the stepper is simply not called.
+A model with no continuous state at all is legal: nothing in [§11.2][s11-2] requires an `x` block of anyone.
+Such a model still has to be run.

+**The seam is never entered empty.** The framework short-circuits rather than pushing the corner down the seam.
+With an empty `x`, integrate degenerates to advancing `t` to the next boundary, and the stepper is simply not called.
 No backend ever faces `N = 0`, and no backend contract has to say what it would do there.

+The ownership rule of [§8.1][s8-1] pays off structurally here, rather than as an
-This finishes structurally what [§8.1][s8-1] argues: the dummy-`[0.0]` tax an empty state pays under a foreign solver loop (row 17) is gone at the root, not just the [buffer](#g-buffer) but the step over it.
-Everything else about such a model is ordinary: the boundary machinery — [sweeps](#g-sweep), events, ticks — runs unchanged.
+argument: the dummy-`[0.0]` tax an empty state pays under a foreign solver loop (row 17) is gone at the root, not just the [buffer](#g-buffer) but the step over it.
+Everything else about such a model is ordinary.
+The boundary machinery — [sweeps](#g-sweep), events, ticks — runs unchanged.

+#### The first-cut backends

-First cut ships **in-house fixed-step RK4 and Heun** over the flat state buffer:
+First cut ships **in-house fixed-step RK4 and Heun** over the flat state buffer.
-~a hundred lines, trivially zero-allocation (auditable for the [§7.5][s7-5] CI invariant), trivially `T`-generic — though genericity is not even required of the stepper, since linearization and the tracer drive the *sweep*, never the integrator.
-An `OrdinaryDiffEq`-backed stepper can exist later as a package extension if an offline study genuinely demands adaptive or stiff methods; per the guarded-additions rule it is not built until then.
+Together they are ~a hundred lines: trivially zero-allocation, hence auditable against the CI invariant of [§7.5][s7-5], and trivially `T`-generic.
+Genericity is not even required of the stepper, since linearization and the tracer drive the *sweep*, never the integrator.

+An `OrdinaryDiffEq`-backed stepper can exist later as a package extension, if an offline study genuinely demands adaptive or stiff methods.
+Per the guarded-additions rule it is not built until then.

+#### Why fixed-step low-order suffices

-**Why fixed-step low-order suffices** (the domain argument, recorded because it is load-bearing for the whole axis):
+The domain argument is recorded here because it is load-bearing for the whole axis.

-1. **The closed-loop tick cap.** Every application beyond bare propagation runs periodic avionics (50 Hz today), whose commands are zero-order-held signals: integrating past a tick with stale commands is wrong, so the integrator must land on every tick boundary regardless of method.
-Adaptive and high-order methods pay off exactly when steps can stretch; the execution model forbids the stretch by construction.
+1. **The closed-loop tick cap.** Every application beyond bare propagation runs periodic avionics (50 Hz today), whose commands are zero-order-held signals.
+   Integrating past a tick with stale commands is wrong, so the integrator must land on every tick boundary regardless of method.
+Adaptive and high-order methods pay off exactly when steps can stretch, and the execution model forbids the stretch by construction.
 2. **A piecewise-smooth [RHS](#g-flow) starves high order.** Linearly-interpolated lookup tables (C¹-kinked at every knot), clamps, friction blends and mode branches deny high-order error estimators and implicit-solver Newton iterations the smoothness they assume.
 RK4 at 50 Hz already puts integration error orders of magnitude below the model uncertainty of a coefficient-table aircraft model.
-3. **Stiffness has a remedy ladder.** The fastest continuous dynamics in the current codebase (actuator poles ~31 rad/s, gear damper decay, friction compensators) sit inside RK4's stability region at `h = 0.02` — the crosswind-landing demo is the empirical proof.
-If a future model exceeds it: first shrink `h` (the RHS costs microseconds; 500 Hz real-time is unremarkable), then subcycle the stepper against the tick grid, and only then reach for an implicit method through the adapter.
-   If that day comes, [§7.2][s7-2] genericity supplies exact ForwardDiff Jacobians through the sweep for free.
+3. **Stiffness has a remedy ladder.** The fastest continuous dynamics in the current codebase — actuator poles ~31 rad/s, gear damper decay, friction compensators — sit inside RK4's stability region at `h = 0.02`, and the crosswind-landing demo is the empirical proof.
+If a future model exceeds that region, the ladder runs in order: first shrink `h` (the RHS costs microseconds, and 500 Hz real-time is unremarkable), then subcycle the stepper against the tick grid, and only then reach for an implicit method through the adapter.
+If that day comes, the eltype genericity of [§7.2][s7-2] supplies exact ForwardDiff Jacobians through the sweep for free.

 ### 8.3 Signal-table consistency is a boundary property